 Charge the new battery to full capacity before using.
 A short battery life will mean the battery is faulty.
 Otherwise, the battery should work just fine.
 Since upgrading to a new iPhone is more expensive than a battery replacement, you can opt for the latter.

 Replace the battery after one year to improve your user experience.
 At the same time, consider installing the latest version of iOS supported by your device for battery optimization updates to help boost the lifespan your iPhone 5 battery.

 It is safer to replace a swelling iPhone battery than holding on to it.
-If your phone is still under warranty, you will get a free replacement.
+You will get a free replacement if your phone is still under warranty.
 For out-of-warranty iPhone 5s, replacement costs will apply.